da-the-dev/b-r-u-h-Discord-bot/README.md

 #### What is this thing?

 Simple question, really.
-It's one of my many bots for Discord bots that I created for fun/educational purpose.
-So, I don't think that would [~~use this link~~](google.com) to add the bot to your server (you need to have admin rights on the server).
+It's one of my many bots for Discord that I created for fun/educational purposes.
+It can analyze different commands entered by users on a Discord server.
+Down below you will see them and how to use them.
+It is the first project I take seriously and I plan to work hard on it. <br>
+The current goal of this bot is for me to learn to code, share my code with the Internet and hopefully turn this project into something great.

 #### What can it do?

-I does some things.
-Here are some commands:
+It does some things.
+These are some of the commands I've implemented:

--   `!test` will reply a message if the bot is online
+-   `!test` will reply a message if the bot is online.
--   `!ping` will reply a message with the ping of the bot
+-   `!ping` will reply a message with the ping of the bot.
--   `!help` will reply a message in DM with all of the commands
+-   `!help` will reply a message in DM with all of the commands.
--   `!mkgrp {name} {@users[]}` will create a grop of 1 voice and text channels with names `{name}` and give rights to see and iteract with these channels to the author of the message and people he/she mentioned in `{@users[]}` <br>
+-   `!mkgrp {name} {@users[]}` will create a grop of a voice and a text channel with names `{name}` and give rights to see and iteract with these channels to the author of the message and the people mentioned in `{@users[]}`. <br>
     > Example:
     >
     > ```
     > !mkgrp coolgang @bro @bruh @supercooldaniel
     > ```
+    >
+    > This will create a voice channel 'coolgang' and a text channel 'coolgang' and allow only you, user @bro, user @bruh and user @supercooldaniel to use them.
 -   `!delete` will delete the created group.

+#### OK, the commands are nice, how do I use them?

+Just enter the command in chat.

 #### Does it work 24/7?